abarisain/dmix/README.md

  - ???
  - Profit

+## Donations

+Since MPDroid is a fork of dmix and that a lot of people helped me with some huge patches (see special thanks), I don't really belive it would be ethical to accept donations.

+If you still want to donate, I have a paypal address at dreamteam69@gmail.com

+Please consider donating to some of the developpers down there :)

 ## Special thanks

 Obviously, PMix for their work on the original application.
 There is not much of PMix left, but their core code is still here.